Reachability problem: Finite explicit graph

 The reachability problem in an oriented graph described explicitly is NL-complete.
 Reingold, in a 2008 article, proved that the reachability problem for a non-oriented graph is in LOGSPACE.

 In model checking, reachability corresponds to a property of liveliness.

 Finite implicit graph

 In planning, more precisely in classical planning, one is interested in knowing if one can attain a state from an initial state from a description of actions.
 The description of actions defines a graph of implicit states, which is of exponential size in the size of the description.

 In symbolic model checking, the model (the underlying graph) is described with the aid of a symbolic representation such as binary decision diagrams.

 Petri nets

 The reachability problem in a Petri net is decidable.
 Since 1976, it is known that this problem is EXPSPACE-hard.
 There are results on how much to implement this problem in practice.
-In 2018, the problem was shown to be non-elementary.
+In 2018, the problem was shown to be a nonelementary problem.
+In 2022 it was shown to be complete for Ackermann function time complexity.

-Open problems
+Vector addition systems

+In 2022 reachability in vector addition systems was shown to be Ackermann-complete and therefore a nonelementary problem.